-Scheduling, system control and dispatch service is required to schedule the movement of power through, out of, or into PJM.
+PJM scheduling, system control and dispatch service is required to schedule the movement of power through, out of, or into PJM.
 This service can only be provided by the operator of the PJM Region in which the transmission facilities that are used for Transmission Service are located.
 PJM Members, therefore, must purchase this service from PJM.

-PJM scheduling, system control and dispatch service charges are based on the costs of operating PJM.
+PJM scheduling, system control and dispatch service charges ("Schedule 9") are based on the costs of operating PJM.
 This includes the costs associated with implementing the PJM Operating Agreement, administering the PJM Open Access Transmission Tariff, and implementing the Reliability Assurance Agreements.
+The charges for PJM scheduling, system control and dispatch service are allocated on an unbundled basis.
 These costs include:

 - Salary and expenses of personnel

 - Facilities

 - Committee activities and investigations

-- · Communication facilities
+- Communication facilities

 - Principal and/or depreciation expense

 - Interest expense and financing costs

-- Costs accrued for AC
+- Costs accrued for AC2

 - Costs accrued for PJM Settlement, Inc.

 - Costs accrued for MMU

 - Payments made to FERC and OPSI

-- Payments made to NERC and RFC - Payments made to CAPS
+- Payments made to NERC and RFC

+- Payments made to CAPS